 One of the program’s most invaluable qualities is the diversity of our students, not only linguistically and culturally, but also in terms of programs of study at the undergraduate level.
 All our students are bilingual and some speak three languages or more.
 We are especially proud of this rich diversity and wish to build on it by making available to them an array of internships as well as exchanges with sister programs in Quebec and abroad.
 The MPIA presently has exchange programs with several universities worldwide, including Sciences-Po Paris and El Colégio de México.
 We offer our students the opportunity to attend UN Security Council Sessions with high level UN and Canadian officials during our yearly trip to NY.
 Our students also participate in case competitions, such as the National Public Administration Student Case Competition.

-Thanks among others to events organized by the School, students have direct contact with leading public figures in Canadian and international life.
-The School therefore offers a unique opportunity for expanding one’s horizons.
+Thanks to events organized by the School, students have direct contact with leading public figures in the Canadian and international communities.
+The School therefore offers a unique opportunity for expanding your horizons.
 We are confident that you will find your time at the School an unforgettable experience.

 Graduate Program Director, Glendon School of Public and International Affairs